Leaky feeder

-A leaky feeder is a communications system used in underground mining and other tunnel environments.
-Manufacturers and cabling professionals use the term "radiating cable" as this implies that the cable is designed to radiate: something that coaxial cable is not generally supposed to do.
+A leaky feeder is a kind of antenna used for communication in mines, tunnels, and other enclosed spaces.
+The commercial name radiating cable emphasizes that it is designed to radiate, unlike most cables.

 Principle

 A leaky feeder communication system consists of a cable run along tunnels which emits and receives radio waves, functioning as an extended antenna.
 The cable is "leaky" in that it has gaps or slots in its outer conductor to allow the radio signal to leak into or out of the cable along its entire length.
-Because of this leakage of signal, line amplifiers are required to be inserted at regular intervals, typically every 350 to 500 metres, to boost the signal back up to acceptable levels.
+Because of this leakage, line amplifiers are inserted at regular intervals, typically every 350 to 500 metres, to boost the signal.
 The signal is usually picked up by portable transceivers carried by personnel.
 Transmissions from the transceivers are picked up by the feeder and carried to other parts of the tunnel, allowing two-way radio communication throughout the tunnel system.

 The system has a limited range and because of the frequency it uses (typically VHF or UHF), transmissions cannot pass through solid rock, which limits the system to a line-of-sight application.
 It does, however, allow two-way mobile communication.

-Due to the signal loss along the feeder, a leaky feeder is usually used for frequencies under 1 GHz.
-Above that frequency the losses require too many repeaters, thus making other options more effective.
-Antennas (omni, panel or bi-directional) or even Distributed antenna systems are more often used for higher frequency bands.
+Due to the signal loss, a leaky feeder is usually used for frequencies under 1 GHz.
+Above that frequency, the losses require too many repeaters, thus making other options more effective.
+Antennae (omni, panel or bi-directional) or even distributed antenna systems are more often used for higher frequency bands.

 Applications

 Mining

-Leaky feeders are used in the mining industry as a method of wireless communication between miners.
-The system is used as a primary communication system which has a transceiver small enough to be comfortably worn on a miner throughout an entire shift.
+Leaky feeders are used in the mining industry for wireless communication between miners.
+The system is used as a primary communication system with a transceiver small enough to be comfortably worn for an entire shift.